Parrot023/Pinball-automation/README.md

 Cut out length (for sensor): 11 mm.
 Cut out height (for sensor): 5 mm.

+## To do

+- Put pull down resistor on multi sensor board

 ## Log:

+## May 9th

+- Finished multi sensor board
+- Put pull down resistor on multi sensor board
+- multi sensor board is now fully functional
+- We had a problem with the multi sensor board but it was due to a loose connection
+- Openscad files for sensor holder and breadboard holder were added to the repository

+### May 2nd

+- Almost done with multi sensor board
+- No problems

-### April 25th:
+### April 25th

 Diodes: 1N914

-Single sensor works.
+- Single sensor works.

-Multi sensor board with diodes dosnt work (Symptom: swithes on and off relay when sensor is not active).
+- Multi sensor board with diodes dosnt work (Symptom: swithes on and off relay when sensor is not active).

 **PROBLEM:**